Alan Sealls: Awards and recognition

-Sealls holds his professional certifications from the AMS (American Meteorological Society) and the NWA (National Weather Association).
-He is a Fellow of the AMS—"a distinction held by a small fraction of meteorologists," according to WKRG.
-Sealls presently serves as a Councilor for the AMS; he has served as a NWA Seal Panelist, and then Chairman; a Councilor for the NWA; and as a Board Chair for the AMS Seal.
-He is also on the NWA Diversity Committee and acts as a NWA mentor.
+Sealls is the current President-Elect for the American Meteorological Society.
+He holds his professional certifications from the AMS and the National Weather Association (NWA).
+He is a Fellow of the AMS.
+Sealls has served as a councilor and board chair for both the AMS and NWA, as well as a panelist for the NWA Seal of Approval.
+He also serves on the NWA Diversity Committee and acts as a NWA mentor.

-Sealls is a thirteen-time regional Emmy Award-winner, and won a national award from the AMS in 2009 for a series on climate change.
+Sealls is a sixteen-time regional Emmy Award-winner, and won a national award from the AMS in 2009 for a series on climate change.
 In 2015, he received a best-in-state award for his documentary retrospective on Hurricane Ivan.
 In 2017, he received a Dr. Martin Luther King Jr. award for community service from People United to Advance the Dream.